Authors of section

 Nonoperative treatment of these injuries is chosen when safe, appropriate operative treatment is unavailable.

-Non-operative treatment options to immobilize the fracture include splints, traction, or in most cases circular casts plaster of Paris (POP).
-Splints are used as a first aid emergency treatment or short term initial management.
+Non-operative treatment options to immobilize the fracture include splints, traction, or in most cases circular plaster of Paris (POP) casts.
+Splints are used as a first aid emergency treatment or for short term initial management.

-Fiberglass / resin cast material is an alternative to plaster of Paris, more expensive, but more durable and lighter.
+Fiberglass/resin cast material is an alternative to plaster of Paris.
+It is more expensive but is also more durable and lighter.
 If available, a thin layer of fiberglass may be used to reinforce a plaster cast.

 2. First aid for tibial fractures